VSINGH-CYBER/loan_application_funnel_analysis/README.md

 - Which workflow stages could we refine to improve the conversion rate in our application process?

 ## SQL Analsis Process
+The SQL analysis began with basic data validation, this is where I confirmed that the dataset was correctly imported, row count met expectations, and that the column fields contained realistic and internally consistent values.
+Once I validated the structure of the dataset, the analysis was conducted to focus on outcome distribution, stage level drop offs, application/funding conversion, and timing patterns.

+The workflow was analyzed by grouping applications across key workflow fields such as:

 ## Findings